HCF and LCM

 By examining the lists, the highest factor common to both integers 4.

 This kind of search is known as an exhaustive search – we list all the factors so all possible values are considered.
-For small numbers, this is a fast approach especially if it can be done mentally.
-For large numbers, it can be better to use the prime factor method.
+This is a good method for small numbers.

 Lowest Common Multiple of small integers